-1. Rampant communications: Reach out to buyers early and often.
+Rampant communications — Reach out to buyers early and often.

-2. Virtual sales training: Find customizable, flexible training that reflects the new world.
+Virtual sales training — Find customizable and flexible training that reflects the new world.

-3. Frequent strategy review sessions: Make sure your sales skills are still effective and your value proposition still resonates.
+Frequent strategy review sessions — Make sure your sales skills are still effective and your value proposition still resonates.

-4. Embrace Change – future focus: Look out in front of the bus and not the rear-view mirror as the pace of innovation is coming quickly and resides in the road not yet traveled.
+Embrace change — future focus — Look out in front of the bus and not through the rearview mirror as the pace of innovation is coming quickly and resides in the road not yet traveled.

-5. Read everything you can to help: Be a voracious consumer of news and information about your marketplace, industry trends and competition.
+Read everything you can to help — Be a voracious consumer of news and information about your marketplace, industry trends and competition.

-If you’ve participated in any RAB training, you can understand why those are the five attributes we felt might resonate most.
-The common theme is staying on top of current and future trends, and being in regular and consistent communication with your clients.
+If you've participated in any RAB training, you can understand why those are the five attributes we felt might resonate most.
+The common theme is staying on top of current and future trends, as well as staying in regular and consistent communication with your clients.

-In your next sales meeting, you might consider a discussion evaluating your team on those five attributes of agility to see where adjustments may be needed so you can continue to be agile, instead of fragile.
+In your next sales meeting, you might consider a discussion evaluating your team on those five attributes of agility and see where adjustments may be needed so you can continue to be agile instead of fragile.